JohannesBuchner/agnviz/README.rst

 * Outflows & Inflows

-  * Inflow is given by bolometric luminosity and accretion efficiency (assumed 10%)
+  * Inflow onto BH is given by bolometric luminosity and accretion efficiency (assumed 10%)
   * Outflow relation from `Fluetsch et al. (2018) <https://ui.adsabs.harvard.edu/#abs/arXiv:1805.05352>`_, when setting SFR=0.

 * Viewing angles

   * Are a bit difficult to interpret in log-log plots.
-For example,
   * Note that views to the corona, to the BLR and to the TOR are not necessarily identical.

 ==========